juliocymartins/juliocymartins/README.md

 - 👨‍💻 All of my projects are available at [repositories](https://github.com/juliocymartins?tab=repositories)

-- 💬 Ask me about **Python, SQL, PowerBI, Data Analysis, Data Science, Machine Learning and Neural Networks**
+- 💬 Ask me about **Python, SQL, PowerBI, Data Analysis, Data Science, Machine Learning and Deep Learning**

 - 📫 How to reach me **yamashitajulio@gmail.com**